deeplearner0731/deep-neural-network-subgroup/README.md

 ## Latest Update — July 2025
 We’ve refactored the DeepRAB codebase to address previously reported bugs and improve stability.
 Additionally, we’ve added a demo script for hyperparameter tuning.
 For demonstration purposes, the script includes only a small set of hyperparameters.
 Users are encouraged to explore a broader hyperparameter space when running on HPC environments.
+## Latest Update (01/2026)
+We added demo code demonstrating simple hyperparameter tuning for the continuous case.

 ### Prerequisites